datagrok-ai/public/help/access/databases.md

 :::

-While many connection parameters are straightforward, some have unique characteristics:
+Some connection parameters have unique characteristics, and it's important to specify them correctly:

 * _JDBC connection_.
-For connections that support JDBC, you can use the _Conn. string_ parameter to enter a custom JDBC connection string.
+For connections that support JDBC, you can use the `Conn. string` parameter to enter a custom JDBC connection string.
 Leave all other parameter fields empty.
 You still need to enter credentials.
 * _Credentials_.
 You have two ways to specify credentials:
   * Manually.
 When entered manually, Datagrok stores secrets in a [secure privilege management system](../govern/security.md/#credentials).
 To specify who can change the connection credentials, click the **Gear** icon and select from the **Credential owner** dropdown.

   * Use the [Secrets Manager](data-connection-credentials.md/#secrets-managers), such as the AWS Secrets Manager.

-Upon successful connection, the database appears in the [**Database Manager**](https://public.datagrok.ai/connect) under the respective data source.
+Upon successful connection, the database appears in the [Database Manager](https://public.datagrok.ai/connect) under the respective data source.
 By expanding the database, you can view its saved queries.
 [If connectors support it](supported-connectors.md), you can also inspect the schemas, tables, and columns of relational databases.

 :::note